Page

 }, 5000);

 We can now deploy the application to the OpenShift Cluster and observe the output.
-To do this
+To do this:

-1. Log into the openshift cluster as kubeadmin and change to the ai-otel workspace
+Log into the OpenShift cluster as

-cd lesson-4
+lesson-4

 nodeshift --use-deployment=true